|Grade:||Letter grade (A through F)|

 - be able to safely undertake fieldwork in avalanche terrain under harsh winter conditions

-- have the scientific competency to critically assess data sources and employ modern observation techniques to plan snow and avalanche research activity
+- have the scientific competency to critically assess data and observations used in snow and avalanche research activity

 - be able to critically assess various avalanche hazard mitigation strategies